girirajvyas/gof-design-patterns/README.md

 ## Drawbacks
 - Often overused
-- Difficult to unittest
+- Difficult to unit test
 - If not careful, not threadsafe
 - Sometimes confused for factory

 :stop_sign:   java.util.Calendar is not a Singleton, rather it is Prototype.
 It is confused as Singleton as it has getInstance() method.

 ## Contrast to other patterns